 One of the things that I like to do for sites that I work upon is to create an SEO content inventory.

-I find it helpful to have information all in one place about the content that might appear on different pages of a site, and it can be very useful as a planning tool.
+I find it helpful to have information all in one place about the content that might appear on different pages of a site, and an SEO Content Inventory can be handy as a planning tool.
 The idea isn’t new, and usability.gov has a nice description of why it can be helpful to conduct a content inventory on their pages from a design stance.

-Jeffrey Veen also published a post a number of years ago about using a tool like this when he works on information architecture and design issues for clients, in Doing a Content Inventory (Or, A Mind-Numbingly Detailed Odyssey Through Your Web Site).
+Jeffrey Veen also published a post many years ago about using a tool like this when he works on information architecture and design issues for clients, in Doing a Content Inventory (Or, A Mind-Numbingly Detailed Odyssey Through Your Web Site).

-One of the differences between the approach that usability.gov and Jeffrey Veen use, and the one that I like to use is that I include more details involving search engine optimization.
+One of the differences between the approach that usability.gov and Jeffrey Veen use, and the one that I like to use, is that I include more details involving search engine optimization (making it an SEO Content Inventory.)
 For instance, in my inventory, there’s a space for the “present” page title, meta description, and meta keywords, and “future” title, meta description, and meta keywords.

-While creating an inventory for a very large site may be difficult, it’s possible to create separate content inventories for different sections of a site.
+While creating an inventory for a vast site may be difficult, it’s possible to create separate content inventories for different site sections.
 I also include a space where the person or people responsible for specific pages are indicated.

-Listing individual pages and information about them can be time consuming, but it can also be helpful from a planning perspective, especially when you want to make a number of changes to a site, or go through a redesign.
+Listing individual pages and information about them can be time-consuming.
+Still, it can also be helpful from a planning perspective, especially when you want to make several changes to a site or go through a redesign.

 Download: seo-by-the-sea-content-inventory-template.xls (19K Excel file)

 74 thoughts on “Creating an SEO Content Inventory”